-If you have recently been served a preferred charged sheet for a courts-martial or other military legal proceedings, such as an Article 32 Hearing, then you should be flanked by a local court-martial military lawyer who can best protect your rights and defend your integrity.
-Read more about court-martials below.
+If you are under investigation or have recently been served a preferred charge sheet for a court-martial or Article 32 preliminary hearing, you need an experienced court-martial military lawyer by your side to protect your rights and defend your integrity.
+Learn more about the different types of courts-martial below.

-A courts-martial is a federal court convened by a Commanding Officer/General to adjudicate the alleged criminal misconduct of a military servicemember.
-Another way to understand a court-martial is as the military’s version of a trial—in which other members of the military render a finding on a servicemember’s guilt or innocence, and any ensuing punishment.
-Depending on the severity of the charges, a courts-martial will take one of the following three forms:
+A court-martial is a federal court convened by a Commanding Officer/General to adjudicate the alleged criminal misconduct of a military service member.
+A court-martial is the military’s version of a criminal trial, in which other members of the military render a finding on a service member’s guilt or innocence, and any ensuing punishment.
+Depending on the severity of the charges, a court-martial will take one of the following three forms:

-A general court-martial is reserved for the most serious crimes, including murder, sexual assault, and high-dollar larceny and/or fraud.
+General courts-martial are reserved for the most serious crimes including murder, sexual assault, and high-dollar larceny and/or fraud.
+Officer misconduct is also often adjudicated at a general court-martial to ensure dismissal is a potential punishment.
 A Commanding Officer/General may refer such charges to a general court-martial because this type of proceeding has no maximum jurisdictional limitations on punishment.
 The jury at a general court-martial can punish as much as the criminal statute allows—and many criminal statutes calculate duration of confinement in decades rather than in years.
 A pretrial Article 32 hearing is required before charges can be referred to a general court-martial.

-Special courts-martial usually handle criminal matters of a misdemeanor-type nature, such as a drug offense, simple assault, order violation, or unlawful absence.
+Special courts-martial usually handle criminal matters of a misdemeanor-type nature such as a drug offense, simple assault, orders violations, or unlawful absence.
 Punishment may not include confinement longer than one year.
-Though less grave than general courts-martial convictions, a special court-martial conviction will result in a criminal record for the military member and could have serious detrimental effects on career and benefits.
+Though less grave than general courts-martial convictions, a special court-martial conviction will result in a criminal record for the military member and could have serious adverse effects on service member’s career, benefits, and future.

-If you are involved in military court-martial proceedings it is very important that you speak with an experienced court-martial attorney right away.
+If you are involved in military court-martial proceedings, it is critical that you speak with an experienced court-martial attorney right away.
 Contact our court-martial lawyers now to learn more.